Continuous and other finitely generated canonical cofinal maps on ultrafilters: Further connections between Tukey, Rudin-Blass, and Rudin-Keisler reductions

 It is useful to point out the connection and contrast between this corollary and the following previously known results.
 Every Fubini power of some selective ultrafilter is Tukey equivalent to that selective ultrafilter (Corollary 37 in \cite{Dobrinen/Todorcevic11}).
-Thus, the q-point must in the above scenario be the selective ultrafilter.
+Thus, if $\mathcal{U}$ is a Fubini iterate of one selective ultrafilter, then the q-point $\mathcal{V}$ in Theorem \ref{thm.RBonBhat} must be that selective ultrafilter.
 On the other hand, the only ultrafilters Tukey reducible to a selective ultrafilter are those ultrafilters isomorphic to some Fubini power of the selective ultrafilter (Theorem 24 of Todorcevic in \cite{Raghavan/Todorcevic12}).
-Thus, the collection of ultrafilters Tukey equivalent to a given selective ultrafilter is exactly the collection of Fubini powers of that selective ultrafilter; and Tukey reducibility from a Fubini power of a selective ultrafilter to that same selective ultrafilter already implies Rudin-Keisler reducibility.
+Thus, the collection of ultrafilters Tukey equivalent to a given selective ultrafilter is exactly the collection of Fubini powers of that selective ultrafilter; and any Fubini power of a selective ultrafilter is trivially Rudin-Keisler above that same selective ultrafilter.

 In Corollary 56 of \cite{Raghavan/Todorcevic12}, Raghavan showed that if $\mathcal{U}$ is some Fubini iterate of p-points and $\mathcal{V}$ is selective, then $\mathcal{V}\le_T\mathcal{U}$ implies $\mathcal{V}\le_{RK}\mathcal{U}$.
 We now generalize this to q-points, though at the cost of assuming $\mathcal{U}$ is only a finite Fubini iterate of p-points.